Xenophobia and racism related to the COVID-19 pandemic: Netherlands

-Dutch public broadcasting news network NOS has reported that on many of its Facebook and Instagram posts about the coronavirus, there have been a great number of "racist, discriminating and anti-Chinese comments".
-Dutch residents of Asian descent report having been called out as carriers of the coronavirus during their commute, in the supermarket, in school, and on social media.
+The Dutch public broadcaster NOS reported in early 2020 that a large number of "racist, discriminatory, and anti-Chinese comments" were being posted under its Facebook and Instagram posts about the coronavirus.
+Dutch residents of Asian descent similarly reported being called out as carriers of the coronavirus during their commute, in the supermarket, at school, and on social media.

 On 6 February 2020, radio DJ Lex Gaarthuis presented his Carnaval song "Voorkomen is beter dan Chinezen" (a pun on the proverb Voorkomen is beter dan genezen – "prevention is better than cure" – with Chinezen referring to both Chinese people and eating Chinese food) on national radio station Radio 10 under his alter ego Toon, which includes the lyrics "we can't have the virus in our country, it is all caused by these stinking Chinese people" and "don't eat Chinese food".
 After many complaints were issued against Radio 10 and Gaarthuis, primarily by the Chinese community in the Netherlands, both the station and artist made formal apologies, with Gaarthuis saying the song was meant to be satirical but had overshot its mark.
 Ironically, the virus was spread significantly during the Carnaval period.

 On 8 February 2020, a group of Chinese students living in a student dormitory of Wageningen University discovered that their floor had been vandalized.
-Damages included a Chinese flag torn from a student's door and shredded and walls defaced with English language insults such as "Die, Chinese" and "Chinese Corona".
-Dutch police investigated the incident, but no suspects have been identified.
+Damages included a Chinese flag torn from a student's door and shredded, and walls defaced with English language insults such as "Die, Chinese" and "Chinese Corona".
+Dutch police investigated the incident, but did not identify any suspects.

 On 10 February 2020, a 65-year-old Dutch man of Chinese descent was kicked off his bicycle in Amsterdam by two young men on a scooter.
 One of the culprits filmed the incident and uploaded it to his Snapchat story.
-He later downplayed criticism saying "don't you worry guys, it was a Chinese man" and turned himself in to police only after becoming the target of widespread Internet vigilantism.
+He later downplayed criticism saying "don't you worry guys, it was a Chinese man", but turned himself in to police after becoming the target of widespread Internet vigilantism.